starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 > - See the Arch Wiki for [swap file creation](https://wiki.archlinux.org/title/Swap#Swap_file_creation) instructions.
 Btrfs users, follow [these instructions](https://wiki.archlinux.org/title/Btrfs#Swap_file).
 Bazzite users, follow [these instructions](https://docs.bazzite.gg/Advanced/swapfile/).
 > - Verify your configuration with `zramctl` and `swapon --show`.

+**Using zram-generator**
 The `zram-generator` or `systemd-zram-generator` package must be installed and requires a configuration text file.
 Many distros use zram-generator by default.
-Use a text editor to modify existing or create your own text file in `/etc/systemd` named `zram-generator.conf` copy this sample:
+Use a text editor to modify existing or create your own text file in `/etc/systemd` named `zram-generator.conf`.
+Copy this example:
 ```
 ## /etc/systemd/zram-generator.conf